Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/example-problems.rst

 1           3                        1
 2           4                        2
 3           5                        3
+4           6                        4
+5           7                        5
+...         ...                      ...
+96          98                       96
+97          99                       97
+98          100                      98
+99          101                      99
+100         102                      100
 ==========  =======================  ===============================

 4) Find the solution
 ^^^^^^^^^^^^^^^^^^^^
 In this case to find the solution we need to know how many days it took to get to 100 km.
-Your first reaction might be 100 days BUT if you look at the table on day 98 after the fish swam the 3 km, it is actually at 100 km, so that is the answer, 98 days not 100 days.
+Your first reaction might be 100 days *BUT* if you look at the table on day 98 after the fish swam the 3 km, it is actually at 100 km mark, so that is the answer, 98 days not 100 days.

 5) Check the solution
 ^^^^^^^^^^^^^^^^^^^^^